The Clear Edge

 • High‑ROI execution: 8 hours/month (proven opportunity types)

-When an opportunity arises, it must fit one category AND pass the 3-question filter.
-Track hours in a time-blocking calendar with color codes.
-When the category reaches the limit, decline additional opportunities regardless of the filter score.
+Track hours in a time‑blocking calendar with color codes by category.
+When any category reaches its limit, decline additional opportunities in that category regardless of the filter score.

 Advanced technique: The reverse filter (when to break the rules)

-Rare opportunities that fail Question 1 or 3 but should be accepted anyway:
+Rare opportunities that fail Question 1 or Question 3 but should be accepted anyway:

-• Key relationship builder (partnering with a person you want to learn from)
+• Key relationship builder: Partnering with a person you deeply want to learn from.

-• Opportunity is genuinely once-in-career (not “seems special”)
+• Opportunity is genuinely once-in-career (not just “seems special”).

 A reverse filter exists for the 1–2 opportunities per year that are genuinely exceptional.
 If you’re using it more than twice yearly, you’re rationalizing poor decisions.

-The Complete Opportunity Decision Framework: From Inquiry to Outcome
+Complete Opportunity Decision Framework From First Inquiry to Measured Outcome

 Here’s the end-to-end system for managing opportunities systematically from first contact through post-completion analysis.

-When opportunity inquiry arrives (email, DM, referral, event invitation):
+When an opportunity inquiry arrives (email, DM, referral, event invitation):

 Step 2: Send a holding response within 24 hours.